 Assistant Professor Erin A. Snider joined the Bush School’s Master’s Program in International Affairs in the fall of 2013.
 She holds a PhD in politics and international studies from Trinity College, Cambridge, and focuses her research on democracy aid and the political economy of the Middle East, particularly Egypt.

-Dr. Kenneth Anderson Taylor is relatively new to Texas A&M but is clear on what he hopes to accomplish at the Bush School.
+Dr. Kenneth Anderson Taylor is clear on what he hopes to accomplish at the Bush School.
 His focus is advancing the School’s mission of developing principled leaders for public service.

 Dr. Lori Taylor has been at the Bush School of Government and Public Service since June 2003 and has led the School’s Mosbacher Institute for Trade, Economics, and Public Policy since January 2014.
 She was recently named Head of the Department of Public Service and Administration.